chrisgrieser/nvim-various-textobjs/README.md

 ```

 For most text objects, there is only one parameter which accepts `"inner"` or
 `"outer"`.
-There only exceptions is the indentation textobject:
+There only exceptions is the indentation text object:

 ```lua
 -- THE INDENTATION TEXTOBJ requires two parameters, the first for